bjester/project-leda/README.md

 - python 2.7 (using serial library which is unsupported in python 3.x)
 - PiCamera installed and activated through raspi-config
 - python-pkg-resources python-zope.event installed through apt-get
+- If using gps, apt-get install gpsd gpsd-clients python-gps ntp